Mahmoud85/cordova-plugin-vpn-detection/README.md

 window.vpndetection.detectActiveVPN(successCallback, errorCallback)
 ```

-* `=> successCallback` is called with true if VPN is active on device and returned param is string `ACTIVEVPN`
+* `=> successCallback` is called with true if VPN is active on device and returned param is a string `ACTIVEVPN`
-* `=> errorCallback` is called if there was an error determining if a VPN is active and returned params is string `INACTIVEVPN`
+* `=> errorCallback` is called if there was an error determining if a VPN is active and returned params is a string `INACTIVEVPN`

 # Example